hossamamrani/Project/README.md

 The project focuses on building a reliable pipeline that supports PAD research by enabling robust document analysis under different acquisition conditions.
 This work serves as a foundation for developing, evaluating, and improving PAD models for document security applications.

+In practical applications, this work is directly relevant to **Know Your Customer (KYC)** processes, where identity documents are captured remotely during onboarding.
+By integrating PAD mechanisms, such systems can better prevent fraud attempts involving spoofed or recaptured documents, thereby improving the security and reliability of digital identity verification workflows.

 ---

 ## 📊 Dataset Source